 An earnings call is a quarterly conference call in which public companies announce and discuss their financial performance.
 It’s a way for companies to highlight great results, break down shortcomings, and try to project the next steps they’re going to take.

 Earnings call participants and listeners usually include partners, institutional and individual investors, business journalists, and Wall Street analysts.
-These conference calls are also made available to the public so they can listen or participate live.
+These conference calls are also made available to the public so they can listen to or participate in the discussion live.
 Usually, the call recording or transcript is also distributed online.
-It’s no surprise that hundreds and maybe thousands of people listen to an earnings conference call.
+That is why it is no surprise that hundreds and maybe thousands of people listen to an earnings conference call.
 Since it’s so easily accessible, businesses both big and small can learn a lot of information that they may not have been privy to initially.
 This additional information can then be used to build their platforms in a way that has been proven to work for the public companies hosting the aforementioned earnings calls.
 This is a wonderful benefit for most people in general, but if you’re the chief executive officer (CEO) in charge of hosting your company’s earnings call, you’ll soon realize that it isn’t as easy as it seems.

 Phase 1: Introduction